Cyreus/Turing-Test-Chat/README.md

 ## Explanation

 My application is a web-based chat application designed to teach the Turing test.
 The responses provided are analyzed at the end of the program and recorded in the database.
-I used WebSocket as the communication protocol."
+I used WebSocket as the communication protocol.

 ## Screenshots